-Our lifestyle choices make up our carbon footprint and impact on the environment.
+Our lifestyle choices make up our environmental/carbon footprint and how we make an impact on the environment.

 Energy in the workplace

 'Going low-carbon is the only option for a profitable, future-proof business'

 If your business is wasting energy it is causing avoidable pollution, primarily through increased carbon emissions and thereby contributing to climate change.

 But wasting energy also reduces your profitability.
 For every £1 saved on energy costs, most UK businesses would have to make £10 worth of sales to make the same £1 of profit.
 So, for example, every £100 wasted on energy due to poor energy management requires £1,000 worth of sales to make the equivalent £100 of profit.